How Much Will I Get From SSI?

 But if you only receive free rent, or only free food, or you live with someone for less than a month, you can dispute the "one-third reduction" rule in your situation.
 Read our article on in-kind support and maintenance (ISM) for more information.

-Do SSI Payment Amounts Vary by State?
+Do SSI Benefits Payments Vary by State?

-While the federal benefit rate of $967 is the same throughout the United States, many states add a state supplemental payment to the federal benefit.
+While the federal benefit rate of $994 is the same throughout the United States, many states add a state supplemental payment to the federal benefit.
 The extra state payment varies from $10 to $400, depending on the state.

 Even within your own state, the supplementary payment can be different depending on whether you're married or single and what your living arrangement is.
-For instance, in 2025, California adds an extra $240 to the monthly SSI payment for people living independently with a kitchen and $369 for those living independently without cooking facilities.
+For instance, in 2025, California added an extra $240 to the monthly SSI payment for people living independently with a kitchen and $369 for those living independently without cooking facilities.
 (SSI in California, 2025.)

 Which States Pay Extra SSI Payments, and How Much?

 While many states pay all SSI recipients some additional money, some states pay the supplement only to SSI recipients who live in nursing homes.
 For example, Texas pays a $60 supplement to those living in a nursing home and pays nothing to others.
 Similarly, Georgia pays an extra $20 to those living in nursing homes, and nothing to others.
 Maine pays only $10 extra, both to those living independently and those living in nursing homes.
-Other states that don't pay a supplement to people living independently include Delaware, Hawaii, Michigan, Montana, Pennsylvania, Rhode Island, and D.C.
+Other states that don't pay a supplement to people living independently include Delaware, Hawaii, Montana, Rhode Island, and D.C.

 A few states don't pay an optional supplement at all, including Arizona, Arkansas, Mississippi, North Dakota, Tennessee, and West Virginia.
 Oregon no longer pays an SSI supplementary payment to all residents, but some residents with special needs can receive a cash benefit through the Oregon Supplemental Income Program.